Plondone/qPCR/README.md

 ## Data file

 Import all the raw data as an excel file without any selections.
+In the basic template on the Viia7 genes are called **Target** and samples **Sample**.
+You call the first gene *Target 1*, the second *Target 2* and so on.
+You do the same for the samples.

 ## Annotation files